Rki0/obsidian/React Test(Jest, React Testing Library).md

 	- involves collaboration between lots of roles
 		- developers, QA, business partners, etc
 	- defines process for different groups to interact

+# Accessibility and Finding Elements
+- Testing Library recommends finding elements by accessibility handles
+- Can't find an element like a screen reader would?
+	- Then your app isn't friendly to screen readers😭